ArchitGhevariya007/Aegis/server/blockchain/BLOCKCHAIN_BEGINNER_GUIDE.md

 3. **Learn more** - explore PolygonScan to see your transactions
 4. **Go to production** - when ready, switch to Polygon mainnet

-## 📞 **Need Help?**

-If you get stuck:
-1. Check the error message carefully
-2. Make sure all `.env` values are correct
-3. Verify you have test POL in your wallet
-4. Try restarting your server after changing `.env`

-Remember: Blockchain can seem complex, but you're just storing encrypted files in a super secure way that no one can tamper with!